aphiria/aphiria/src/Http/Formatting/Serialization/README.md

 );
 ```

-Now, you can serialize and deserialize and `User` object.
+Now, you can (de)serialize a `User` object.
 Here's the cool part - you don't have to worry about how to deserialize or decode any of the values in `$properties` - Opulence does it for you.
 So, you can be sure that `$properties['registrationDate']` will be an instance of `DateTime`.

 <h4 id="value-object-contracts">Value Object Contracts</h4>